-Employee training records are provided upon request to the employee's authorized representative within 15 working days.
+Employee training records are provided upon request to the employee or the employee's authorized representative within 15 working days.
 Such requests should be addressed to the Executive Director of Human Resources.

 Medical Records

 Medical records are maintained for each employee with occupational exposure in accordance with 29 CFR 1910.1020, "Access to Employee Exposure and Medical Records."